top of page

 Recent Presentations

-NERLab has shared its work in a range of local, national, and international settings:
+NERLab has shared its work in a range of local and national settings:

-March 2025: NERLab led a workshop at Campus Compact’s Annual Conference in Atlanta, GA.
+• March 2026: NERLab facilitated three interactive presentations at Campus Compact’s Annual Conference in Chicago, IL.

 Summer 2025 Research: